 Mistakenly diagnosed dorsopathy is a huge problem in the medical system and accounts for the virtual ineffectiveness of many sciatica treatments.
 In many instances, a herniated disc or arthritic process will be implicated as compressing a spinal nerve.
-Since the actual nerves sometimes can not be visualized, symptomatic correlation with a qualified neurologist is the best way to insure the accuracy of this diagnostic theory.
+Since the actual nerves sometimes can not be visualized, symptomatic correlation with a qualified neurologist is the best way to ensure the accuracy of this diagnostic theory.

 I have concentrated much time and effort in learning all about the spinal nerves and how they may be involved in sciatica expressions.
 My pain was originally blamed on foraminal stenosis caused by 2 herniated discs located at L4/L5 and L5/S1.
 These discs were supposed to be compressing the neurological roots, causing me to have the ongoing acute and chronic pain which literally ruled my life.

 While some of my symptoms made sense from this diagnosis, others simply did not fit the clinical profile which would be expected.
 Basically, my sciatica symptoms were too wide ranging and diverse to be explained from these 2 herniated discs.
 Without diligent research and knowledge, I would have never known this to be fact.

 Now, with a total of 12 herniations in my spine, some arthritis and other significant structural issues, I have been diagnosed as having spinal cord displacement and spinal nerve compression.
 Neither I, nor my most trusted doctors, are definitively sure which structural issues are responsible for which symptoms, so I have decided to hold off on any treatment until a time comes when it is absolutely necessary or until a firm diagnostic conclusion can be achieved.
 Fortunately, I was able to cure my pain 100% before this ever occurred!